Helix Adjustable Base | Zero Gravity plus Head & Foot Up & Helix Sleep

 Sleep is a state of reduced mental and physical activity in which consciousness is altered and certain sensory activity is inhibited.
 During sleep, there is a marked decrease in muscle activity and interactions with the surrounding environment.
 While sleep differs from wakefulness in terms of the ability to react to stimuli, it still involves active brain patterns, making it more reactive than a coma or disorders of consciousness.

-Sleep occurs in repeating periods, during which the body alternates between two distinct modes: REM and non-REM sleep.
+Sleep occurs in repeating periods, during which the body alternates between two distinct modes: rapid eye movement sleep (REM) and non-REM sleep.
 Although REM stands for "rapid eye movement", this mode of sleep has many other aspects, including virtual paralysis of the body.
 Dreams are a succession of images, ideas, emotions, and sensations that usually occur involuntarily in the mind during certain stages of sleep.

 Humans may suffer from various sleep disorders, including dyssomnias, such as insomnia, hypersomnia, narcolepsy, and sleep apnea; parasomnias, such as sleepwalking and rapid eye movement sleep behavior disorder; bruxism; and circadian rhythm sleep disorders.
 The use of artificial light has substantially altered humanity's sleep patterns.
-Common sources of artificial light include outdoor lighting and the screens of electronic devices such as smartphones and televisions, which emit large amounts of blue light, a form of light typically associated with daytime.
+Common sources of artificial light include outdoor lighting and the screens of digital devices such as smartphones and televisions, which emit large amounts of blue light, a form of light typically associated with daytime.
 This disrupts the release of the hormone melatonin needed to regulate the sleep cycle.

 Reviews